Clones, County Monaghan: Early Modern Ireland

-Having been confiscated by the by the English Crown during the Plantations of Ireland, the entire church estate was subsequently leased to Elizabethan explorer Sir Henry Duke in 1587.
+Having been confiscated by the English Crown during the Plantations of Ireland, the entire church estate was subsequently leased to Elizabethan explorer Sir Henry Duke in 1587.
 It was later inherited in 1640 by his descendant, Anne Loftus, granddaughter of Thomas, 1st Viscount Loftus.
 By 1641, the estate was in the ownership of her husband, who was Richard Lennard-Barrett, owner of the Belhus Estate in Essex.
 During the Irish Rebellion of 1641, Clones was the site of conflicts between native Gaelic gentry and newly settled planters from Great Britain.
 The Depositions state that Irish rebels, led by MacMahons of Oriel (Monaghan) hoping to restore their ancestral lands, looted and burned properties now occupied by planters; targeting rich farmers and their tenants.
 At least thirty-four planters and dozens of Irish rebels were killed over the course of the war.

 Free State and Republic

 On 11 February 1922, during the partition of Ireland, there was an armed confrontation in Clones between the Irish Republican Army (IRA) and the Ulster Special Constabulary (USC).
 A unit of armed Special Constables stopped off at Clones railway station while travelling by train from Belfast to Enniskillen (both in Northern Ireland).
 The Provisional Government of Southern Ireland was unaware any British forces would be crossing through its territory.
 IRA volunteers called on the USC men to surrender for questioning, but one of them shot dead an IRA sergeant.
 This sparked a firefight in which four Special Constables were killed and several wounded.
 Five others were captured.
 The incident, known as the "Clones Affray", threatened to spark off a major confrontation between North and South, and the British government temporarily suspended the withdrawal of British troops from the South.
 A Border Commission was set up to mediate in any future border disputes, but achieved very little.

 During The Troubles, on 28 December 1972, a car bomb exploded on Fermanagh Street in Clones, seriously injuring two men.
 This happened on the same day as the Belturbet bombing in County Cavan which killed two teenagers and injured several other people.
 The bombings were believed to be the work of the Ulster Volunteer Force (UVF).

+This was not the only incident in Clones during the Troubles.
+On the 16 October 1972 at 11 p.m. a bomb exploded again it was on Fermanagh Street in Clones, at the side of The Creighton Hotel in yard known as the "Butter Yard", nobody was injured in this attack.
+Gardaí said they believed the UVF linked loyalist paramilitary group the Red Hand Commandos were behind the bombing.